Admissions Open House

 Offered exclusively through One Schoolhouse, Computer Science A is equivalent to a first-semester, college-level course in computer science.
 The course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
 These techniques represent proven approaches for developing solutions that can scale up from small, simple problems to large, complex problems.
 The AP Computer Science A course curriculum is compatible with many CS1 courses in colleges and universities.

-AP European History offers students a challenging, college-level European history course primarily focusing on the period from 1450 to the present while they prepare for the College Board examination in May, a requirement of the class.
+This college-level European History offers students a challenging, curriculum primarily focusing on the period from 1450 to the present while they prepare for the College Board examination in May, a requirement of the class.
 In addition to textbook work, we examine various primary and secondary sources for their historical importance and their underlying biases and points of view, work on timed document-based question and thematic question essays, and practice multiple choice standardized test taking.

-AP French hones students' French reading, writing, speaking, and listening skills in preparation for the College Board test in May.
+The French Language and Culture course hones students' French reading, writing, speaking, and listening skills in preparation for the College Board test in May.
 Reading and writing are completed with primary sources documents, AP-style practice activities, essays, emails and reaction pieces, and original language French literature and poetry spanning the centuries.

-Offered exclusively through the Online School for Girls, AP Macroeconomics is an introductory college-level course that focuses on the principles that apply to an economic system as a whole.
+Offered exclusively through One Schoolhouse, Macroeconomics is an introductory college-level course that focuses on the principles that apply to an economic system as a whole.
 The course places particular emphasis on the study of national income and price-level determination; it also develops students’ familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
 Students learn to use graphs, charts, and data to analyze, describe, and explain economic concepts.

 Students approach the study of Microeconomics through their text and various news and editorial sources.
 Students will look for economic relevance and underlying biases and points of view, work on timed document-based question and thematic question essay, and practice multiple choice standardized test taking.

-This course offers a survey of U.S. History from the Columbian Exchange to the present day with additional preparation for the SAT Subject Test and/or AP examination in U.S. History in May. required components of the course.
+This course offers a survey of U.S. History from the Columbian Exchange to the present day with additional preparation for the SAT Subject Test and/or AP® examination in U.S. History in May.
 Students study the formation and development of the American nation, political and economic growth, international interactions, and the change of the nation's supremacy on the world stage.

 The study of statistics teaches students to communicate methods, results, and interpretations of data using the language of mathematics.
 Students use graphic calculators and computer software to improve conceptual understanding of abstract concepts by exploring and analyzing data, assessing models, and performing simulations.

-Conducted completely in Spanish, students master a strong command of the language through speaking, writing, listening, and reading.
+Conducted completely in Spanish, this course helps students gain a strong command of the language through speaking, writing, listening, and reading.
 Current events and literary works of the Spanish-speaking world are accessed through newspaper and magazine articles as well as short stories.
 Students are required to complete the College Board examination in May and round out the year with an independent project after the exam.

 This portfolio course is designed for experienced, highly motivated, and dedicated students interested in the practical experience of art.
 Students prepare a portfolio for presentation to the College Board in May, highlighting aspects of Quality, Breadth, and Concentration.
 Extensive work must be completed independently and students are expected to take advantage of opportunities to visit museums, galleries, and art exhibits as they study masters of art as a means of personal artistic enrichment.